FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 Controller I/O panel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use the I/O in the control box to control various devices, including the stop button of pneumatic relay, PLC, and tight limit device.
-Figure 3.5-2 shows the electrical interface group of the control box.
-Figure 3.5-3 shows the electrical interface group that is easy to manufacture control box.
+You can use the I/O inside the control box to control various devices, including pneumatic relays, PLCs, and limit switches and stop buttons.
+Figure 3.5-2 shows the electrical interface group of the control box, and Figure 3.5-3 shows the electrical interface group of the integrated mini control box (mini BOX).

 .. figure:: installation/038.png
 	:align: center
 	:width: 6in

-.. centered:: Figure 3.5-2 Control box electrical interface schematic diagram
+.. centered:: Figure 3.5-2 Schematic Diagram of Control Box Electrical Interface

 .. figure:: installation/039.png
 	:align: center
 	:width: 6in

-.. centered:: Figure 3.5-3 Easy to manufacture control box electrical interface schematic diagram
+.. centered:: Figure 3.5-3 Schematic Diagram of Integrated Mini Control Box (mini BOX) Electrical Interface

 RJ45 network interface group
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~